 Best Turtle Basking Dock

-A durable plastic basking area which allows you to keep all of the tank space below.
-It has easy open grills which allow heat to pass through and gives you easy access to the turtle.
+A durable plastic basking area that allows you to keep all of the tank space below.
+It has easy open grills which allow heat to pass through and give you easy access to the turtle.

-A basking dock is the area the turtle will use to climb up onto and get out of the water to warm up under the basking dock light.
+A basking dock is an area the turtle will use to climb up onto and get out of the water to warm up under the basking dock light.

-If you want a simple and quick option, the easiest way is to buy a pre-built dock like the one below.
+If you want a simple and quick option, the easiest way is to buy a pre-built dock like the one above.